 Casual and Formal Introductions

 The topic of how formal or casual to be when greeting customers at the show came up during a recent Trade Show Booth training I created for a company that exhibits at many different shows throughout the year.

 The question came about specifically when we were talking about the handshake.

-But what about a client you already know?
-Do you give them a high-five, or a hug?
-Sometimes an old-fashioned handshake seems awkward amongst ‘friends’?
-Again, the discussion centered on how important intuition and reading body language is for these greetings.
-And sometimes it boils down to following their lead; are they going for an old fashioned handshake, are they pulling you in for the ‘man-hug’, or are they coming at you with a full-on hug?
-Reading body language, understanding options, and tapping into your intuition – it’s a lot to juggle in a matter of seconds, but they’re all really important steps in making others feel comfortable during the introduction stage.
+What about a client you are already familiar with?
+Do you hug them or give them a high-five?
+When you’re with “friends,” a traditional handshake can seem awkward sometimes.
+Once more, the focus of the conversation was on how crucial intuition and understanding body language are for these introductions.
+And sometimes it just comes down to following their lead—do they want to shake hands the old-fashioned way, pull you in for a “man-hug,” or come at you with a full-on hug?
+It’s a lot to juggle in a few seconds, but reading body language, comprehending options, and using your intuition are all crucial steps in establishing comfort during the introduction stage.
 And if all else fails, offer up a nice firm handshake, a smile, sincere greeting, and you can’t go wrong!